open-simulation-platform/open-simulation-platform.github.io/osp-validator.md

-The [osp-validator](https://github.com/open-simulation-platform/osp-validator) repository implements a java library and command line interface which validates an FMU with accompanying `OspModelDescription.xml` file, according to the [OSP-IS](/url/to/osp-is/document) standard.
+The [osp-validator](https://github.com/open-simulation-platform/osp-validator) repository implements a java library and command line interface which validates an FMU with accompanying `OspModelDescription.xml` file, according to the [OSP-IS](/url/to/osp-is/document) specification.
 It also validates a simulation configuration as specified by a `OspSystemStructure.xml` file.

 ## Java library